shaheennabi/End-to-End-NLP-Project-with-lstm/README.md

-# End-to-End-NLP-Project-with-RNN
+🎆🎉 # End-to-End-NLP-Project-with-RNN 🎉🎆

 This project aims to classify hate speech using a deep learning model.
 The dataset for this project was sourced from Kaggle and underwent significant preprocessing to ensure a balanced and clean training set.

-### Project Overview
+### 🎇 Project Overview 🎇
 In this project, I tackled the challenge of detecting hate speech using an LSTM-based model.
 The dataset contained inherent imbalance, so I combined two separate datasets into one during preprocessing to ensure more robust model performance.

-### Key Features:
+### ✨ Key Features:
-* Model Architecture: LSTM (Long Short-Term Memory) neural network for text classification.
+* **Model Architecture**: LSTM (Long Short-Term Memory) neural network for text classification.
-* Embedding Layer: Used Keras' embedding layer to handle word representations.
+* **Embedding Layer**: Used Keras' embedding layer to handle word representations.
-* Model Size: The model consists of approximately 5,080,501 total parameters.
+* **Model Size**: The model consists of approximately 5,080,501 total parameters.
-* Data Preprocessing:
+* **Data Preprocessing**:
-Combined two datasets to address imbalance issues.
+   - Combined two datasets to address imbalance issues.
-Applied text preprocessing steps such as tokenization, lowercasing, and removal of stopwords.
+   - Applied text preprocessing steps such as tokenization, lowercasing, and removal of stopwords.